freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 First, make sure you come say "Hi" in our [Discord](https://discord.gg/PRyKn3Vbay).
 We post regular updates about translating resources and answer a lot of your queries in there.

-Next, head to our [translation platform](https://translate.freecodecamp.org/) and login (if you have not contributed to translations before, you will need to create an account).
+Next, head to our [translation platform](https://translate.freecodecamp.org/) and login (if you haven't contributed to translations before, you will need to create an account).

 Finally, go through the detailed walk-thru below to understand the translation tools and workflows at your disposal.

 Happy translating.

-## Select a Project and File
+## Select a Project and language

 Once you visit the translation platform, you should see multiple "projects" available for translation: